-ELEXIS is supporting the Language, Data and Knowledge 2019 conference which will take place in Leipzig, Germany.
+ELEXIS supported the Language, Data and Knowledge 2019 conference which took place in Leipzig, Germany.

-The 3rd Summer Datathon on Linguistic Linked Open Data (SD-LLOD-19) is organized in conjunction with and held before the 2nd Conference on Language, Data and Knowledge (LDK-2019).
+The 3rd Summer Datathon on Linguistic Linked Open Data (SD-LLOD-19) was organized in conjunction with and held before the 2nd Conference on Language, Data and Knowledge (LDK-2019).

 The SD-LLOD datathon has the main goal of giving people from industry and academia practical knowledge in the field of Linked Data and its application to natural language data and natural language annotations, from areas as diverse as knowledge engineering, lexicography, the language sciences, natural language processing and computational philology.